Jahia/widen-asset-picker/doc/en/picker.md

 ### Widen picker React application
 The core of the Widen Picker is a React application used like a front end of the Widen API.
-The application directly requests the Widen API and uses its search capabilities so the assets returned are always synchronized with the Widen catalog.
+The application directly requests the Widen API and uses its search capabilities, so the assets returned are always synchronized with the Widen catalog.

 > The picker uses the Widen API: